 - From the menu, navigate to Machine -> New, and then proceed to Create a New Virtual Machine.

-If all goes well, VirtualBox should now be emulating, booting, and running your USB device from within Windows.
+If all goes well, you should now be booting your USB flash drive from VirtualBox within Windows.

 Getting Persistence to work in VirtualBox (Windows)